Many culturally and linguistically diverse communities are at an increased risk of developing diabetes. Here’s how we can help.

-The Australian population is increasing diverse in terms of country of birth, language spoken, religious affiliation or secular belief – and whether people are of Aboriginal or Torres Strait Islander descent.
+Diverse in terms of country of birth, language spoken, religious affiliation or secular belief – and whether people are of Aboriginal or Torres Strait Islander descent.

 Research also shows that certain culturally and linguistically diverse groups in Australia are disproportionately affected by type 2 diabetes compared with the Australian-born population.

-These groups also have a higher rate of diabetes-related hospitalisations and death, together with worse overall health outcomes than those born in Australia.
+People from these groups also have a higher rate of diabetes-related hospitalisations and death, together with worse overall health outcomes than those born in Australia.

 Link to references:

 Commonwealth of Australia: 2015.
 Australian National Diabetes Strategy 2016-2020

 The Multicultural Diabetes Portal provides an easy access to a broad range of diabetes resources for people from culturally and linguistically diverse (CALD) backgrounds.

 Simply select your preferred language or topic, or type a keyword in the search box to find the resources to meet your needs.